 But other places around the world are more adventurous than me, and eat some pretty far out things — well, according to me!
 No matter which country you visit, “avoid food poisoning by carefully eating street food.”

 Here are 5 of the strangest things I found that people actually eat for breakfast.
 Would you try them?

 Mexico: Huitlacoche (diseased corn)

-What do you like in your omelette?
+What do you like in your omelet?
 Usually some capsicum, tomatoes, or mushrooms.
-Well, in Mexico, it’s considered a delicacy to add diseased corn to the omelette… Yes, this had my stomach turning, but apparently it tastes like mushrooms!
+Well, in Mexico, it’s considered a delicacy to add diseased corn to the omelet… Yes, this had my stomach turning, but apparently, it tastes like mushrooms!